-The isoseq3 tool enables analysis and functional characterization of transcript isoforms for sequencing data generated on PacBio instruments.
+The isoseq3 tool enables analysis and functional characterization of transcript isoforms for bulk and single-cell sequencing data generated on PacBio instruments.
 The analysis can be performed de novo, without a reference genome.
 If a reference genome is available, an optional collapse step to produce unique isoform files based on genomic coordinates is available.
 The input to isoseq3 tools should be HiFi (CCS) reads in BAM format.